 - Explore the intersection of your values, interests, skills and strengths, and align those with career and educational opportunities.

-- Gain experiences that allows you to build skills and networks, e.g., through internships, coursework, summer jobs, or research.
+- Gain experiences that allow you to build skills and networks, e.g., through internships, coursework, summer jobs, or research.

-- Find, evaluate and employ a variety of print, electronic and interpersonal resources in making educational and career choices.
+- Find, evaluate and employ a variety of print, electronic and interpersonal resources to make educational and career choices.

 Appointments and Drop-Ins